Symbol Domains

 A Latin-based domain name can be excellent—if it is short, instantly recognized, easy to spell, and easy to type.
 The challenge is that most short names are already taken, and long names are harder to remember and easier to mistype, especially on phones.

-A symbol domain is not meant to “replace” a working domain.
-It is typically used as an additional front door—an ultra-short, highly visual address for advertising, QR codes, print materials, and global campaigns.
+A symbol domain is not intended to replace a working domain.
+It is typically deployed as an additional front door—an ultra-short, highly visual address used in advertising, QR codes, print materials, and global campaigns.

 Q: Is there research behind “shorter is easier to remember”?